About the Journal of Hospital Medicine

 Figures, Charts, Images

-All digital art (this includes Figures, Schemes, Charts, etc) must be saved as TIFF or EPS files using the file designation “Image” UNLESS it is line art which may be submitted as Word documents using the file designation “Image”.
-Submission in application file formats or submission as any format other than TIFF or EPS is not recommended.
-Submission of JPEG, PDF, Excel, PPT, and BMP files will result in the article being unsubmitted.
-Images should be flattened prior to submission, i.e. files should not contain layers.
+All digital art (this includes Figures, Schemes, Charts, etc) should use the file designation “Image”.
+Images should be flattened prior to submission, ie, files should not contain layers.
 Please save all images separately and supply numbered headings and captions for each within the manuscript Word file and in the manuscript details.
 There is a 4 table/figure limit for all Original Research and 3 table/figure limit for all Review articles.
 Further instructions:

 - Image resolution: All images must have a resolution yielding 300 dpi or higher.
 To ensure that your digital graphics are suitable for print purposes please go to Rapid Inspector at: http://rapidinspector.cadmus.com/zwi/index.jsp .
 This free, stand-alone software application will help you to inspect and verify illustrations right on your computer.